NASAWorldWind/NASAWorldWind.github.io/content/java/tutorials/build-a-custom-renderable.md

 title: "Build a Custom Renderable"
 date: 2017-07-14T01:37:13-04:00
 draft: false
-listdescription: "How to implement a custom renderable that draws a cube centered on a geographic position."
+listdescription: "Describes how to implement a custom renderable that draws a cube centered on a geographic position."
 ---

 {{< fix-tables >}}